canonical/object-storage-integrator/s3/README.md

 <!-- TODO(release): figure out the channels -->

-1. First off all, deploy the `s3-integrator` charm as:
+1. First of all, deploy the `s3-integrator` charm as:
    ```
    juju deploy s3-integrator --channel=2/edge
    ```